Clip Strips

 Syllable2

 Syllables are simple, one for every vowel sound, so there are lots of syllables around.
+Practice with students to hear how many syllables are in a word.
+Sort animal flashcards into piles by the number of syllables.
 You can clap or tap, or feel your mouth drop!
-Hearing syllables is a part of phonemic awareness that can be practiced with a syllable sort mat and animal flashcards.

 Open and Closed Syllables